Hamza-hm-Mukhtar/Diffusefit/README.md

 # DiffuseFit

-A research-oriented PyTorch implementation of **DiffuseFit**, a three-stage diffusion-based virtual try-on pipeline reconstructed from the paper text you provided.
+A research-oriented PyTorch implementation of **DiffuseFit**, a three-stage diffusion-based virtual try-on pipeline.

 ## What this repository includes